6. Tidy Data#

 6.3.1.
 Melt#

-melt() can help you go from untidy to tidy data (from wide data to long data), and is a really good one to remember.
+melt() can help you go from “wider” data to “longer” data, and is a really good one to remember.

 Here’s an example of it in action: